AK2042/Document_Analyzer_Base/README.md

-# Document Analyzer with LLaMA, Groq, Google Generative AI Embeddings & OCR
+# Document Analyzer with OCR

 A document analysis app that allows you to upload PDF files, extract and summarize their content, and interactively ask questions about them.
 It leverages the Meta LLaMA 4 model, Google Generative AI embeddings for vector search, and uses OCR only when necessary for scanned or image-based PDFs.